 Repeating Courses for Academic Credit

 If a student transfers a course to CSU Pueblo from another institution and then repeats the course at CSU Pueblo, the credit and grade points from CSU Pueblo will remain part of the cumulative hours and grade point average.
 In addition, if a student takes a course at CSU Pueblo and then transfers the course from another institution, the credit and grade points from CSU Pueblo will remain part of the cumulative hours and grade point average.
-Duplicate credit will not be granted.

 Individual Courses which may be Repeatable for Credit

 Generally courses cannot receive duplicate credit.
 However, some specified courses may be repeated for credit.
-These courses are designated by the word "Repeatable" in the Course Description section of this catalog.
+These courses are designated by the word "Repeatable" in the Course Description Information section of this catalog.
 The number after the word "Repeatable" indicates the maximum number of credits that may be used toward degree requirements.
 The catalog in effect during the completion of the course will determine whether or not the course may be repeated for credit.